Giuseppe-Della-Corte/WikiSearchEngine/README.md

 # WikiSearchEngine
+A Python implementation of a tf-idf based search engine for a subset of the English Wikipedia.

 ### To run the program ###
 You have to run both commands below.
 All files must be placed in the same folder.